AgPipeline/deprecated-base-docker-support/base-image/README.md

 ### entrypoint.py <a name="entrypoint" />
 This file can be executed as an independent script, or called by other Python code.
 If calling into this script, the entry point is a function named `do_work`.
-The `do_work` function expects to get an instance or `argparse.ArgumentParser` passed in as its only parameter.
+The `do_work` function expects to get an instance or `argparse.ArgumentParser` passed in as its first parameter.
+Additional named parameters can also be passed in as kwargs; these are then passed to the new instance of transformer_class.Transformer at initialization.

 Calling `do_work` returns a dict of the result.
 Briefly, the 'code' key of the return value indicates the result of the call, and the presence of an 'error' key indicates an error ocurred.